jrubes/PIA-Tunnel/ReadMe.txt

 		Will update files within /pia/ from https://github.com/KaiserSoft/PIA-Tunnel/

 	pia-setup
-		Will setup the scripts above. use this if you rolled your own VM image and would like to set permissions and create links to the scripts in /pia/ *WARNING* This resets login.conf
+		Will setup the scripts above and fix any permission issues.
+		This command can also generate new login.conf and settings.conf files if the files are not found in /pia/.

 	clear_settings
 		*WARNING* Resets login.conf, deletes the system log files, dhcp cache file